stetson06/portfolio/_posts/2022-01-27-image-search-engine.md

 <br>
 The VGG16 network won the 2014 ImageNet competition, meaning that it predicted more accurately than any other model on that set of images (although this has now been surpassed).

-If we can get our hands on the fully trained VGG16 model object, built to differentiate between all of those one thousand different image classes, the features that are contained in the layer prior to flattening will be very rich, and could be very useful for predicting all sorts of other images too without having to (a) re-train this entire architecture, which would be computationally, very expensive or (b) having to come up with our very own complex architecture, which we know can take a lot of trial and error to get right!
+If we can get our hands on the fully trained VGG16 model object, built to differentiate between all of those one thousand different image classes, the features that are contained in the layer prior to flattening will be very rich, and could be very useful for predicting all sorts of other images too without having to (a) re-train this entire architecture, which would be computationally, very expensive and/or (b) come up with our very own complex architecture, which we know can take a lot of trial and error to get right!

 All the hard work has been done, we just want to "transfer" those "learnings" to our own problem space.

 <br>
 #### Nuanced Application

-When using Transfer Learning for image classification tasks, we often import the architecture up to final Max Pooling layer, prior to flattening & the Dense Layers & Output Layer.
-We use the frozen parameter values from the bottom of the network, and then get instead of the final Max Pooling layer
+When using Transfer Learning for image classification tasks, we often import the architecture up to final Max Pooling layer, prior to flattening and the Dense Layer(s) and Output Layer.
+We use the frozen parameter values from the bottom of the network, and then get instead of the final Max Pooling layer.

 With this approach, the final MaxPooling layer will be in the form of a number of pooled feature maps.
 For our task here however, we don't want that.
 We instead want a *single set* of numbers to represent these features and thus we add in a **Global Average Pooling Layer** at the end of the VGG16 architecture meaning the output of the network will be a single array of numeric information rather than many arrays.